-11. Sites (both manufacturing facilities and waste disposal sites) in tiers 1 and 2 will be investigated following the attached guidance (Part 3) being issued by OSWER.
+11. Sites (both manufacturing facilities and waste disposal sites) in tiers 1 and 2 will be investigated following the attached guidance (Part 3 of this document) issued by OSWER.

-12. The interim guidance sub-divides tiers 1 and 2 into two parts: Tier 1A, and tier 2A which includes transport, treatment, storage, and disposal handlers or sites used by tier 1 and tier 2 facilities.
+12. The interim guidance subdivides tiers 1 and 2 into: tier 1A and tier 2A which include the transport, treatment, storage, and disposal handlers or sites used by tier 1 and tier 2 facilities.
 A primary objective of the interim guidance is to set forth a process for defining the dimension of the universe to be investigated in these tiers.

 13. A second objective of this interim guidance is to make certain that the Agency's limited sampling resources are initially focused on the most serious sites.
 Regions are therefore directed to place primary emphasis on tier 1 sites, and later, on tier 1A sites.
-New sampling at tier 2 sites should be delayed, where it is not inconsistent with prior commitments, until the size of the universe for both tiers (1 and 2) are better defined.
+New sampling at tiers 1A, 2, and 2A sites should be delayed, where it is not inconsistent with prior commitments, until the size of the universe for both tiers (1 and 2) are better defined.
 14. The interim guidance directs Regional activities through several phases: an information collection phase, a field investigation phase and a response phase.
 Also included in the interim guidance are sections which provide guidance on community relations, enforcement procedures, and guidance on disposal alternatives.